 There are Retirement Communities in every Australian state and territory.
-The industry estimates there are approximately 2500 retirement villages across Australia, that provide homes to about 250,000 residents.
+As of 2014, there were approximately 2270 retirement villages across Australia accommodating about 200,000 residents.
 This number is increasing year on year.

-Launched in December 2018, this Code recognises Retirement Communities are governed by a complex and diverse set of legislation and regulations.
-It was developed in consultation with key industry stakeholders, including governments, operators and, most importantly, residents and resident representative bodies.
+Launched in December 2018, the Code recognises Retirement Communities are governed by a complex and diverse set of legislation and regulations.
+The Code seeks to create an accepted standard to help operators provide a trustworthy and high-quality service to those living in, and considering moving to, a Retirement Community.
+The Code has been developed by the peak bodies after extensive consultation with key industry stakeholders, including governments, operators and, most importantly, residents and resident representative bodies.
 In forming the Code, domestic and international best-practice examples have been considered.
 The development of this Code was also guided by the Australian Competition and Consumer Commission's Guidelines for developing effective voluntary industry codes of conduct.

-I encourage industry participants, residents, prospective residents and interested stakeholders to support the Code, and hope you find it a helpful way to promote and protect resident rights and prove a benchmark for promoting best practice.
+We encourage industry participants, residents, prospective residents and interested stakeholders to familiarise themselves with the provisions outlined in the Code.
+We hope you find it a helpful aid to promoting and protecting resident rights and providing a benchmark for promoting best practice.